Can I claim medical expenses on my taxes?

 - Other qualified medical practitioners

 - Transportation costs to and from medical care.
-If you drive your own car, the deduction is 23 cents per mile in 2017.
+If you drive your own car, the deduction is $0.16 per mile.

 - Prescription medicines